raste/Wh-Space/INSTALL.md

 In order to browse and build the application you will need Visual Studio 2010 or greater.

 To run the site you will have to prepare couple of things:
 1. Database (db)
-   Microsoft SQL Server 2005 or higher to host the db is needed.
+⋅⋅⋅Microsoft SQL Server 2005 or higher to host the db is needed.
-   You will need to create db, which will be used by the site.
+⋅⋅⋅You will need to create db, which will be used by the site.
 This can be done by running the script ([DB/WhSpace.sql](https://github.com/raste/Wh-Space/blob/master/DB/WhSpace.sql)) or the backup file ([DB/WhSpace.bak](https://github.com/raste/Wh-Space/blob/master/DB/WhSpace.bak)).
     2. Configuration
    The connection to the database must be configured in [Web.config file](https://github.com/raste/Wh-Space/blob/master/Source/WormholeSpace/Web.config).